infimalabs/space/A15/README.md

 ```
 The *A15* integer encoding effectively reclaims storage and bandwidth
 otherwise consumed by unused float exponent bits and excess significand
 precision within suitably bounded contexts.
-Practical applications, such
+Furthermore, this
+compactness and structural definition offer benefits for long-term data
+storage and archival, providing a potentially more stable and
+interpretable format compared to raw floating-point streams.
+Practical
-as the related `layoutc` project which encodes physical layouts using
+applications, such as the related `layoutc` project which encodes
-similar principles (Risinger 2024b), demonstrate the utility of such
+physical layouts using similar principles (Risinger 2024b), demonstrate
-compact, deterministic encodings.
+the utility of such compact, deterministic encodings.

 ### Geometric Fidelity and Isotropy